Hiwonder-docs/Jetson-Nano-Development-Board/source/docs/5_Jetson_Nano_Expansion_Board.md

 (2) spend 1s rotating to 108° (1700 pulse width)

 Then, these two PWM servos will cycle in this way.
-If you press “**Ctrl+C**”, the program will be exited and the PWM servos will restore to 90° (1500 pulse width), which takes 1s.
+If you press "**Ctrl+C**", the program will be exited and the PWM servos will restore to 90° (1500 pulse width), which takes 1s.

 ## 5.11 Control Serial Interface